devstaff-crete/DevStaff-Heraklion/HackSessionHowTo.md

 # Hack Sessions
 DevStaff members occasionally organise Hack Sessions on various topics.
-Org Team will help with great pleasure to organize a Hack Session and create an event on meetup.com for the session!
+The Org Team will help with great pleasure to organize a Hack Session and create an event on meetup.com for the session!
-!

 ## How to Start a Hack Session
 Anyone can start a Hack Session!
 It's a good idea to have found at least one other interested member before opening an issue.
 The issue MUST contain: